Premium lots from the upper segment of Schulman auctions

-Schulman B.V. has more than 145 years of experience in auctioning coins and tokens at an international level.
-This broad and carefully curated range includes a select group of objects that belong to the higher segment of the numismatic market.
-These masterpieces are characterised by their exceptional rarity, high quality and a strong historical and cultural-historical context.
+Schulman b.v. has more than 145 years of experience in auctioning coins and medals at an international level.
+Within this broad and carefully curated offering is a select group of objects that belong to the upper segment of the numismatic market.
+These premium lots are distinguished by their exceptional rarity, superior quality and strong historical and cultural significance.

-On this Schulman Learn page, we explain what is meant by masterpieces and provide a documented overview of special objects that have been offered through Schulman auctions.
+On this page, we explain what defines a premium lot and provide a documented overview of outstanding objects offered through Schulman auctions.

-Top items in Schulman auctions are usually characterized by a combination of factors:
+Premium lots at Schulman auctions are typically characterised by a combination of factors:

-- important place in the history of currency
+- An important place in the history of coinage

-- continued interest among advanced collectors and institutions
+- Sustained interest among advanced collectors and institutions

 Kingdom of Holland — 20 Guilder 1808